 Also, what if plan X fails, or Y happens?
 If you decide to take the risk of starting a new business and put in all your savings, a strong plan is one good starting point and an aid, but reality never turns out as planned.
 It can be worth it to be a bit prepared for this and think of alternative scenarios to fall back on, in a world and industry where change and innovation are the norm.

 So here we are today, passionately working on a game project and more creative endeavors.
 It was far from a walk in the park in the past, it is not today, and it won’t be in the future.
-But, overcoming challenges comes with lessons and growth, and ultimately there will be fun products to share with the world.
-Hopefully, you will enjoy the results.
+But, overcoming challenges unavoidably comes with lots of lessons and growth, and ultimately there will be fun products to share with the world.
+Hopefully, you will be able to enjoy the results.

 Past Future Entertainment is 100% privately funded.
 This enables the company to keep complete control over all creative productions, quick iterations on workflows and decisions, and a correct execution of the mission and vision.
 That does include some calculated risks, but reflects the firm belief in a successful outcome.
 Daily, consistent action propels anything forward.
 And so can you, one step at a time, transform your own personal creative dreams into realities!
 Set a goal, start today, and you will be reaping the results of consistent effort over time.